-The Texas drag show law, Certain Sexually Oriented Performances Prohibited, is the new Texas offense that bans drag shows.
-In the wake of a sudden legislative interest in regulating gender-conforming behavior, the legislature passed this law making drag show performances a crime in an effort to stop children from seeing drag shows, but the law casts a much wider and vaguer net – which is a serious problem.
-This a brand new law for 2023.
+In the wake of a sudden legislative interest in regulating gender-conforming behavior, the legislature passed this law making drag show performances a crime in an ostensible effort to stop children from seeing drag shows, but the law casts a much wider and vaguer net – which is a serious problem.
+This a brand new law for 2023, and it was codified in Texas Penal Code Section 43.28.

-The Texas legislative session in 2023 was marked by a tremendous amount of political showboating, especially around gender issues related to trans people, mostly to impress conservative voters and establish political bona fides, and this new law is a result of that political gamesmanship.
+The 2023 Texas legislative session was marked by a tremendous amount of political showboating, especially around gender issues related to trans people, mostly to impress conservative voters and establish political bona fides, and this new law is a result of that political gamesmanship.
 It’s an especially broad law, will rarely if ever be used, and won’t likely stand up in a constitutional challenge without amendment within weeks of passing the legislature, a federal court ruled the law unconstitutional.

 Among other things the law prohibits “visual performances” that feature any performers who engage in “the exhibition of sexual gesticulations using accessories or prosthetics that exaggerate male or female sexual characteristics” that “appeals to the prurient interest in sex” on public property or private property where there might be a child.
 Learn more about the Certain Sexually Oriented Performances Prohibited offense below.